How Your Personal Finance Habits Impact What Home You Can Buy

 When people are rebuilding their credit score, they often hear that it is a good idea to pay off a card and cut it up.
-We kind of agree.

 Another big benefit of keeping your credit card accounts open is helping to keep your credit utilization score down.
-More credit, especially open, unused credit, is very beneficial.
+More credit — especially open, unused credit — is very beneficial.

 Micropayments are exactly what they sound like, tiny payments toward your credit balance.
 The key difference is that you make micropayments frequently.
 Rather than waiting for the monthly statement to arrive, you make micropayments as often as possible.

 Micropayments are perhaps the fastest way to boost your credit score.

 Raise Your Credit Limit

 Suppose you have a credit limit of $1,000 and a balance of $500.
 That gives you a credit utilization of 50%, a full 20% higher than borrowers and credit rating bureaus like to see.
 If you call your credit card company and get them to raise your credit limit to $1,500, suddenly your $500 balance only accounts for about 33% of your credit utilization, which is just 3% higher than the ideal target of 30%.

-Changing Money Habits: Mixing Your Credit Types
+Mix Your Credit Types

 With revolving credit (such as a credit card) you decide on the payment amount to make each month.
 With installment credit lines, the payment amount is fixed (like a car loan).
 Building up a broad credit mix will give credit reporting agencies reason to boost your FICO credit score.

 You have the power to improve your credit score quickly and with very little effort.
-In fact, many of these ideas, such as checking your credit report, requesting a credit level increase and opening new lines of credit can be done today and won’t cost you any money.
+Many of these ideas, such as checking your credit report, requesting a credit level increase, and opening new lines of credit, can be done today and won’t cost you any money.